alphaqu/Taski/README.md

 # Taski
-Taski is a great Task library for adding a progress bar to your systems.
+Taski is an easy-to-use Task library for adding a progress bar to your systems.

 ## Documentation
 soon:tm: